-As mentioned in the previous sections, we aim to search on a larger space in order to discover a better neural solutions.
-Nevertheless, the main difficulty when expanding the search space due to the exponential surge in the time complexity.
+As mentioned in the previous sections, we aim to search on a larger space in order to discover a better neural solution.
+Nevertheless, the main difficulty when expanding the search space is due to the exponential surge in the time complexity.
 Thus, we are motivated to study an optimization strategy that might reduce the computational cost.
 We employ the sequential model-based optimization (SMBO), which has been widely used when the fitness evaluation is expensive.
-This optimization algorithm can be a promising approach for cell-based neural architecture search, since current state-of-the-art NAS algorithms use the loss in validation as the fitness function, which is computational expensive.
+This optimization algorithm can be a promising approach for cell-based NAS, since current state-of-the-art NAS algorithms use the loss in validation as the fitness function, which is computational expensive.
 The evaluation time for each neural candidate tremendously surges when the number of training samples or sample's resolution increases.
-In the current literature, PNAS \cite{liu2018progressive} is the first framework which apply SMBO for cell-based neural architecture search.
+In the current literature, PNAS \cite{liu2018progressive} is the first framework which apply SMBO for cell-based NAS.
+The surrogate model of in PNAS is used to predict model performance without training them.
 In contrast to their approach, where the fitness function is in-validation accuracy, we model the contrastive loss in Equation~\ref{final_loss} by a surrogate function $S(.)$, which requires less computational expenses.
 Specifically, a large number of candidates will be drawn to evaluate the expected improvement at each iteration.
-The surrogate function approximated the contrastive loss over the set of drawn points, resulting in cheaper computational cost.
+The surrogate function approximates the contrastive loss over the set of drawn points, resulting in cheaper computational cost.
 Mathematically, the optimization problem is formulated as

-The SMBO framework is summarized in Algorithm ~\ref{TPE}, which attempts to optimize the Expected Improvement (EI) criterion \cite{bergstra2011algorithms}.
+The SMBO algorithm is summarized in Algorithm ~\ref{TPE}, which attempts to optimize the Expected Improvement (EI) criterion \cite{bergstra2011algorithms}.
 Given a threshold value $t^*$, EI is the expectation under an arbitrary model $M$, that $\mathcal{L}_{\bm{\theta}} (\bm{x}, \bm{x}^t)$ will exceed $t^*$.
 Mathematically, we have:

 While Gaussian-process approach models $p(t|\bm{\theta})$, the tree-structured Parzen estimator (TPE) models $p(\bm{\theta}|t)$ and $p(t)$, the it decomposes $p(\bm{\theta}|t)$ to two densitiy functions: